 We weren’t satisfied with any of the existing control panel solutions on the market, so we built our own from the ground up specifically for WordPress.
 The ability to manage multiple WordPress sites has never been easier!
-Whether you’re setting up SSL, digging into your analytics, or adding 301 redirects, MyKinsta makes this a breeze.
+Whether you’re setting up SSL on your WooCommerce store, digging into your analytics, or adding 301 redirects, MyKinsta makes this a breeze.

 Over the years, our dashboard has gone through multiple iterations of designs and branding as the rest of our website has evolved.
 Many of the changes we make are based on user feedback and much-needed integrations with new features that we’re constantly adding to our hosting platform.
 The UI is now cleaner, faster, and more intuitive to use.

 Today we’re going to take you on a quick tour through the dashboard and show you how MyKinsta can help streamline your workflow.
 The team at Kinsta is dedicated to providing constant improvements, and over the course of the coming months, we have a lot of new and exciting integrations and features we’ll be releasing.

 Thank You for Your Feedback, Keep It Coming!

 Before we dive in, we first want to thank all of you who have provided feedback over the years.
 We couldn’t have done it without you.
 We take every single request into consideration (they are all logged and discussed amongst our team).
 We try to push out new features as soon as they are ready and fully tested.
 This saves everyone time, as many of the new features usually mean less interaction is needed with our support team.
 We want you to be able to do everything you need to do right from the dashboard!

 I just signed up for @kinsta and it's already my favorite. host. ever.
 Account UI is so freaking clean and simple!

 For those of you who might not be clients of Kinsta yet, this will give you a little look behind the scenes.
 Check out some of the new features, tools, and areas in MyKinsta below.